VITA-Group/21LPCV-UAV-Solution/README.md

     ```--device``` set device id use<br>
     ```--batch-size``` set batch size for quantization aware training<br>
     ```--data``` path to the vip config file<br>

+ ## Note: because quantization and normal training share same common functions, there is slight difference when normal training and QAT.
+Please check models/common to change the mode.
+All training modules have been tested normally under 2021 LPCV environment.